OctopusDeploy/docs/docs/administration/workers/built-in-worker.md

 ## Built-in worker

 When the built-in worker is executed, the Octopus server spawns a new process for Calamari.
-This conviently allows a default Octopus set up to to enable features like running script steps on the server and Azure deployments.
+This conveniently allows a default Octopus set up to enable features like running script steps on the server and Azure deployments.
 However, this convenience comes at a cost: **security**.

 ## Default configuration